eradiate/eradiate/docs/rst/user_guide/conventions.rst

 =======================

 Eradiate aims at building bridges between communities.
-In some cases, this can however lead to difficult situations due to identical wording or names meaning different things.
-For concepts, Eradiate has a glossary; for other things bound to a convention (*e.g.* the practical definition of angles used in spherical coordinates), this page should settle things.
+In some cases, this can however lead to difficult situations due to identical phrases or names meaning different things.
+For concepts, Eradiate has a :ref:`glossary <sec-user_guide-basic_concepts>`; for other things bound to a convention (*e.g.* the practical definition of angles used in spherical coordinates), this page should settle things.

 Local coordinate definition
 ---------------------------

-Internally, Eradiate and its kernel Mitsuba use Cartesian coordinates to locate scene objects.
+Internally, Eradiate and its kernel Mitsuba 2 use Cartesian coordinates to locate scene objects.
 Scene construction, when relevant, map the X, Y and Z axes to the local East, North and up directions at the origin location.
-Note that this does not mean that Eradiate always uses an East, North, up (ENU) coordinate system: this is only relevant when planetary curvature can be neglected.
+Note that this does not mean that Eradiate always uses an East, North, up (ENU) coordinate
+system: this is only relevant when planetary curvature can be neglected.

 Local illumination and viewing angle definition
 -----------------------------------------------